 Infostealer malware has evolved over the years, adapting to security defenses and targeting different types of data.
 Some of the most infamous infostealers include:

-• Tinba (2012).
-Also known as the Tiny Banker, Tinba was lightweight yet highly effective malware that stole banking credentials and evaded detection due to its small size.
+Tinba (2012).
+Also known as the Tiny Banker, Tinba was a lightweight yet highly effective malware that stole banking credentials and evaded detection due to its small size.

-• HawkEye (2013).
-Originally marketed as a keylogger, HawkEye expanded to steal email credentials, financial data, and system information.
+HawkEye (2013).
+Marketed initially as a keylogger, HawkEye expanded to steal email credentials, financial data, and system information.
 It was widely sold on hacking forums.

-• Vidar (2021).
-Originally based on Arkei, Vidar infostealer malware expanded to steal credentials, cookies, and financial data.
+Vidar (2021).
+Based initially on Arkei, Vidar infostealer malware expanded to steal credentials, cookies, and financial data.
 It frequently delivers other malware as a second-stage attack.

 What dangers does infostealer malware pose?